identitymonk/ConferenceTweetMapper/README.md

 Here are some interesting [Cipher request examples](https://github.com/identitymonk/ConferenceTweetMapper/blob/master/Cipher%20examples/Commands.md)

 ## Roadmap
+- Generates statistics (1rst level Tweeters, 1rst level Tweets, engaged Twitters, engaged Tweets, etc.)
 - Follow RT, Reply, Quote up and down a la treeverse <- Partially solved, will need script Expand
 - Script Redox: Merge similar RT into only one RT-Tweet
 - Script Expand: Import all the retweets by retweets_of_status_id and replies by in_reply_to_status_id Prenium Search parameters
 - Script Append: Continue an import or update an import with a list of tweets.
 Look before if tweet is alredy imported or not.
 - ~~Switch script function to Async https://www.aeracode.org/2018/02/19/python-async-simplified/~~
-- Think about KPIs: Tweet rate, Top for User/Tweet/Hashtag/Mention
+- Think about KPIs: Tweet rate, Top for User/Tweet/Hashtag/Mention (see Generates statistics)
 - WebUI to see Graph online
 - Update logging to console to be more dynamic
 - ~~Better date management~~